-The brown creeper is an extremely common bird and lives in a large portion of the coastal region of BC; however, you probably have never seen it or would not even notice it if it were right in front of you.
+The Brown Creeper is an extremely common bird and lives in a large portion of the coastal region of the Pacific Northwest.
+However, you probably have never seen it or would not even notice it if it were right in front of you.

-Brown creepers can be found from Alaska eastward across Canada to Newfoundland.
-They inhabit all of the BC coastal region.
+The Brown Creeper can be found from Alaska eastward across Canada to Newfoundland.
 They are also found throughout the United States.

 This tiny bird may seem nondescript, lacking any bright, colorful plumage to draw your attention.
 Nevertheless, once you have managed to spot one on a tree, its foraging methods will fascinate you.